-#Workout: How to master a corporate crisis in Thailand
+Pandemic workout: How to master the corporate crisis in Thailand

 Out-of-court debt relief as a better alternative to bankruptcy, composition and business reorganization